 We recognise our responsibility to ensure a safe environment to learn and work, including online.
-Supporting our Designated Safeguarding Lead, we have a Senior Online Technology Manager who works with our IT provider to make appropriate decisions on required filtering and monitoring to safeguard staff from harmful and inappropriate content online.
-This is reviewed annually.
+Supporting our Designated Safeguarding Lead, we have a Director of Digital Technology who works with our IT provider to make appropriate decisions on required filtering and monitoring to safeguard staff from harmful and inappropriate content online.
+This is reviewed annually unless there is a safeguarding incident which involves online activity, which therefore requires a system review.
+Any alerts will be logged and acted upon in line with safeguarding procedures.

-At the point of induction with any new staff, we share our e-safety policy which provides guidance on operating safely online.
+At the point of induction with any new staff, we share our E-Safety policy which provides guidance on operating safely online.
 During our induction, we also share suggestions on what content can be deemed as unsafe, such as (list not exhaustive):